drnsmith/drnsmith.github.io/content/projects/Project4/Project4.md

 This project exemplifies the power of combining Big Data tools like MapReduce with Python’s flexibility for text analysis.
 By unlocking the sentiment behind millions of tweets, we gained valuable insights into market trends, public perception, and corporate influence.

-# PART 2.
-Scalling Sentiment Analysis with MapReduce
+# Part 2.
+Scaling Sentiment Analysis with MapReduce

 Sentiment analysis on massive datasets, like 4 million tweets, demands computational efficiency.
 Processing this data sequentially would take days or even weeks, making scalability a major concern.
 To address this, we employed **MapReduce**, a distributed data processing model that enables parallel computation across multiple nodes.

-In this part, I'll walks through the implementation of **MapReduce** for sentiment analysis, focusing on how it handles data at scale.
-I'll include examples of mappers and reducers with Python code to explain the workflow.
+In this part, I'll walk you through the implementation of **MapReduce** for sentiment analysis, focusing on how it handles data at scale.
+I'll include examples of mappers and reducers with `Python` code to explain the workflow.

 ### What is MapReduce?